code-strats/attributejs/README.md

 ### Motivation

-Safari have declined allowing developers to extend native elements with the proposed `is="my-element"` attribute, which has stalled the Custom Elements v1 project.
+Safari have declined allowing developers to extend native elements with the proposed `is="my-element"` attribute, which has created complications for the Custom Elements v1 project.

 The Attribute.js library adds support for extending native elements, whilst keeping the Custom Elements v1 API intact.